jptacek/JPtacek.com/src/documents/2014/03/Twitter-Bootstrap-3-Themes/index.html.md

 With a name like Ptacek, you would of course, have to know I am half-Irish.
 So, to celebrate, we are going to wrap up a St Patrick's Day theme for the blog today (3/17/14).
-You may be saying to yourself, how could I spend so much time and effort totally retheming the blog to support a relatively minor holiday on the calendar.
+You may be saying to yourself, how could I spend so much time and effort totally retheming the blog to support a relatively minor holiday on the calendar?
 Easy!
 Twitter Bootstrap themes!

 Twitter Bootstrap, is obviously, a very popular web CSS framework.
 It enables web developers, without a lot of CSS expereince to quickly create responsive sites that look decent out of the box.
 One of the interesting things you can do with version 3 of